South Central High School (North Carolina)

 South Central High School is a public high school in Winterville, North Carolina.
 It is the sixth high school in Pitt County's school system.

 History

-The school was built on June 30, 2002, to ease the student load of J.H.
+The school opened in 2002, to ease the student load of J.H.
 Rose and D.H.
 Conley..
 The entire project cost approximately $28 million.
 The school first Principal was Mr. Art Rouse and Assistant Principal was Mrs. Singleton.
 The rival high schools D.H.
 Conley and J.H.
 Rose and the feeder middle schools A.G.
 Cox and CM Eppes helped with the naming of the school.
 Many subdivisions in Greenville and Winterville fall in the districts for South Central High School, including: Westhaven, Cedar Ridge, Irish Creek, Starhill Farms, Signature Place, Ashley Meadows, Augusta Trails, Barefoot Landing, Barrington Fields, Baywood, Brook Hollow, Brighton Place and Canterbury.

 Academics

 South Central offers many classes that other schools do not, such as Japanese, Adobe, Digital Photography and African American History.